pranit1988/ExploratoryTesting_Moneyfy/README.md

     * New expence screen should have input to "Add note" to transaction
         * Tapping on the "Add note" input displays onscreen character keyboard
         * It should be possible to enter n characters in note
-        * It should be possible to finish typing note by tapping on green checkmakr button.
+        * It should be possible to finish typing note by tapping on green checkmark button.
 Onscreen character keyboard is closed.
 "Add note" input should be inactive /BUG/
     * New expense screen should display onscreen numeric keyboard
         * Onscreen numeric keyboard should influence only transaction ammount input
         * Onscreen numeric keyboard should have a proper layout